sercankulcu/sercankulcu.github.io/_fun/the-usual-suspects.md

    - perception
 ---

-I watched *The Usual Suspects* knowing only one thing.
+I watched *The Usual Suspects* knowing one thing I would have preferred not to know.

 There was a twist.

-That was enough to make me suspicious of everything.

-This almost ruined the film.

-Every character looked like a clue.

-Every sentence sounded important.
+This information made me unbearable.

-Every object in the room seemed guilty.

-I spent much of the film trying to defeat it.
+Every object looked like a clue.
+Every sentence seemed designed to mislead me.
+I spent much of the film trying to defeat it rather than watching it.

-That was my mistake.
+That was my first mistake.

-The film is not only about the final revelation.

-It is about the act of listening to a story.
+The film is not only about its final revelation.
+It is about the power involved in telling a story to someone who believes they are collecting facts.

 Verbal Kint sits in a room and talks.

-That sounds harmless.

-A man tells investigators what happened.

-But storytelling is a form of control.
+The situation looks weak.

+He is physically unthreatening, surrounded by institutional authority, apparently the source from whom information is being extracted.

+Yet the storyteller controls sequence.

-The person telling the story decides where to begin.
+Where to begin.

-What to include.

-What to omit.

-Which detail receives attention.
+Which detail deserves emphasis.

-Which event is explained.

-Which remains mysterious.

-The listener thinks they are receiving information.

-They are also receiving structure.

-That distinction became very clear to me by the end.
+What should be explained.

+What may remain mysterious.

-Facts do not arrive alone.
+Facts rarely arrive in a pile.
 Someone arranges them.

-That happens everywhere.

-News.

-History.

-Arguments.

-Meetings.

-Personal conflicts.

-Two people can describe the same event accurately and still produce completely different stories by choosing different details.

-The film turns that ordinary fact into a weapon.

-Verbal appears weak.

-That matters.

-We often confuse visible power with actual control.

-The loud person.

-The armed person.

-The person standing.

-The person giving orders.

-The film quietly asks whether the person controlling the narrative may be more powerful than all of them.
+That arrangement is already an argument.

+I became more aware of this after sitting through two accounts of the same workplace disagreement.
+Both people described events that were largely factual.
+Neither had to lie.
+One began with a missed deadline; the other began with a change in requirements.

+The starting point changed the guilty party.

+That experience came back to me when I rewatched the film.

+Narrative control is a form of power because listeners need structure before they can make sense of information.

-The name Keyser Söze becomes powerful partly because nobody can verify him easily.
+Keyser Söze becomes powerful partly through absence.
+Nobody can verify enough.
+Missing information becomes a space in which fear can build whatever architecture it wants.

-Uncertainty creates mythology.

-People fill missing information with fear.

-That also felt realistic.

-When facts are incomplete, imagination rarely remains neutral.
+Uncertainty is rarely neutral.

-It invents.

-Usually in the direction of whatever emotion is already strongest.

-Fear creates monsters.
+Fear fills it with monsters.

-Admiration creates legends.
+Admiration fills it with legends.

-Suspicion creates conspiracies.

-The final sequence is famous because the story collapses in real time.

-Objects that seemed irrelevant become sources.

-Names become borrowed.

-Details detach from reality.

-I remember the pleasure of realizing that I had been looking directly at the mechanism without seeing it.

-That is the best kind of twist.
+The final sequence works because objects we had seen without importance become suddenly overqualified.
+Names detach from the story.
+Details reveal themselves as borrowed.

-Not information hidden outside the frame.
+The best twists do not introduce an answer from outside the frame.

-Information visible but interpreted incorrectly.
+They reveal that the evidence was visible and the interpretation was wrong.

-When the film ended, I wanted to replay several scenes.
+When the film ended, I replayed several scenes.

-Not to find mistakes.
+I was not looking for cheating.

-To observe myself making them.
+I wanted to observe myself being persuaded.

+That was more interesting.

 The film had not simply lied to me.

-It had given me enough material to lie to myself.

-That difference is important.
+It had noticed the assumptions I was willing to supply and built a story that let me do part of the deception myself.

-We are easier to deceive when the story matches the assumptions we already prefer.
+We are easiest to fool when the explanation fits the shape we already expect.

-The storyteller only has to notice what those assumptions are.
+A good storyteller does not have to invent the whole illusion.

+The audience brings materials.